 \section{Conclusions}

 By exploiting the conformal invariance of Yang--Mills theory in four dimensions, we reduced Yang--Mills theory on de Sitter space dS$_4$ in a certain adiabatic limit to a one-dimensional principal chiral model with the moduli space $\Mcal_{\rm vac}$ of static gauge vacua as a target space, where in particular we identified $\Mcal_{\rm vac}$ with the infinite-dimensional Lie group $\Gcal^n_{S^3}\cong C^\infty (S^3, G)/G$.
 This principal chiral model captures the low energy dynamics of Yang--Mills theory on dS$_4$.
 This example is a demonstration of a more general idea: in the presence of a boundary, the group of gauge transformations becomes smaller, which yields additional degrees of freedom localized at the boundary.
 In our case, we described an infinite-dimensional dynamical symmetry group acting on the boundary states of Yang--Mills theory on dS$_4$.
 This group is responsible for the appearance of an infinite-dimensional manifold of inequivalent ground states - the classical moduli space $\Mcal_{\rm vac}$ of vacua.
-Consideration of such dynamical symmetry groups is important in quantum Yang--Mills theory since they are related with soft gluon theorems, as it was shown for Yang--Mills theory on Minkowski space $\R^{3,1}$ (see e.g. \cite{Strom, Str, He, HMS} and references therein).
-It would be interesting to study such kind of relations for Yang--Mills theory on de Sitter space dS$_4$.
-We also remark that we only performed the adiabatic limit in the special case of trivial holonomy.
-We do not know in general what this limit will look like in the case of non-trivial holonomy, and it would be interesting to explore this further in a future work.
+Consideration of such dynamical symmetry groups is important in quantum Yang--Mills theory on Minkowski space $\R^{3,1}$, and it would be interesting to study further the role of these dynamical symmetry groups in the context of Yang--Mills theory on de Sitter space dS$_4$.
+We also remind the reader that we only considered connections with trivial holonomy.
+Much of the formalism presented in this paper already presents a significant departure from the standard analysis for Yang--Mills theory on Minkowski space $\R^{3,1}$, and the addition of non-trivial holonomy introduces further subtle complexities which are reserved for consideration in a further work.